AuthenticPM/OpenCreativesV2.1/src/pages/index.md

         The best way to make printable place cards
       title: Leave Me Alone
   description: >-
-    Click the links to be taken to their own projects otherwise <Link to="/blog">read their stories here</Link>
+    Click the links to be taken to these creative's own projects otherwise [read their stories here](www.opencreatives.com.au/blog)
   heading: Our Recent Creatives
 main:
   description: >